-For years all beer was Brown Ale , until the Czech Republic invented the Pilsner Lager.
-Pilsner soon dominated everywhere with it’s refreshing colour, and as the various breweries saw the success of Pilsner, they began producing similar styles to compete.
+For years all beer was Brown Ale until the Czech Republic invented the Pilsner Lager.
+Pilsner soon dominated everywhere with its refreshing colour, and as the various breweries saw the success of Pilsner, they began producing similar styles to compete.

 Belgian Pale Ale

 Due to the subtle licorice/fennel/anise flavours in this beer, it is fantastic with roasted and herbed chicken.
 Think savoury herbs like rosemary, sage and thyme.
 The breadiness of the beer will complement the dark skin of the chicken even further.
 The same goes for Turkey.
-Turkey has a light nutty hint to it, as does this beer, and the fennel flavours within the beer will go well with any sort of stuffing.
+Turkey has a light nutty hint to it, as does this beer, and the fennel flavours within the beer will go well with stuffing.

 Pork, Lamb and Beef are all great matches for the earthy flavours of this beer.
-If there are mushrooms, potatoes or brussel sprouts involved, the whole dish will come off even better.
+If there are mushrooms, potatoes or Brussel sprouts involved, the whole dish will come off even better.
 If you’re a fish eater, choose a lighter fish for this beer.
 Darker fish tend to be oilier, and needs the cutting power of a brighter beer with a stronger finish.

 North American Pale Ale

-North American Pale Ales are somewhat different in that they lack the biscuit malt flavours of a Belgian Pale Ale and instead are bitter up front, followed by fruity finish.
+North American Pale Ales are somewhat different in that they lack the biscuit malt flavours of a Belgian Pale Ale and instead are bitter up front, followed by a fruity finish.
 Darker Pale Ales are referred to as Amber Ales.
-Amber Ale is maltier than its paler siblings, and often has a fuller body.
+Amber Ale is maltier than its paler siblings and often has a fuller body.
 Both beers contain hops, which give them a citrus edge.

 American Pale Ale and Amber Ale love Tex Mex foods because of the hops within the beer.
-Often you will taste Cilantro or Lime which makes them perfect for tacos, quesadillas, tamales, chimichangas, chilaquiles, enchiladas, fajitas and huevos rancheros.
+Often you will taste Cilantro or Lime, which makes them perfect for tacos, quesadillas, tamales, chimichangas, chilaquiles, enchiladas, fajitas and huevos rancheros.
 Spicy Thai and Vietnamese dishes go extremely well too with American Pale Ales.
 The bitterness of the American Pale Ale lifts through the heat of the dish, and the remaining hoppy flavours play well with spices in the dish.

 Canadian Pale Ale and Fish and Chips